HillviewCap/llms/src/content/blog/how-to-use-search-api.md

 iwr -Uri "https://llms-text.ai/api/search-llms?q=Software+Development" | Select -ExpandProperty Content
 ```

-This will return sites where "Software Development" appears in the title, summary, or is a significant topic in the metadata rankings.
+This will return sites where "Software Development" appears in the domain, URL, title, summary, or any of the metadata fields, including topic and purpose rankings.

 ### Paginated Results